 Glue keeps the corners together.

 Poly-Filla makes the mitre look good when you screw it up a bit.
-I bashed one corner of the crown mold before install.
-Since we bought only exactly what we needed, I had to make due.
+I bashed one corner of the crown mould before install.
+Since we bought only exactly what we needed, I had to make do.
 Some careful application of Poly-Filla, sanding and, ultimately, paint will mean that many of your mistakes will look just fine when you are done.

 Next step: add the lighting.
 I had to drill out a hole for wiring and then was able to mount the new fixture directly on the MDF without needing an electrical box.